microsoft/MCW-Hybrid-identity/Hands-on lab/HOL step-by step - Hybrid identity.md

     }
     ```

-4. To verify the outcome, within the Remote Desktop session to **DC1**, in the the Edge browser window displaying the Azure portal, navigate to the **Users - All users** blade of the Contoso Azure AD tenant and select **Multi-Factor Authentication** (you might need to select **...** first).
-This will open a new tab in the the Edge browser window displaying the **multi-factor authentication** portal.
+4. To verify the outcome, within the Remote Desktop session to **DC1**, in the Edge browser window displaying the Azure portal, navigate to the **Users - All users** blade of the Contoso Azure AD tenant and select **Multi-Factor Authentication** (you might need to select **...** first).
+This will open a new tab in the Edge browser window displaying the **multi-factor authentication** portal.

     ![In this screenshot, the 'Users - All users' blade of the Azure portal is depicted with the '...' icon selected and the 'Multi-Factor Authentication' option selected in the dropdown menu.](images/Hands-onlabstep-bystep-HybridIdentityImages/media/SelectMFA.png "Select Multi-Factor Authentication")